Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

         // As an example, this regex finds the emoticons :-D, :-O and :-* const emoticonRegex = /(?::-D|:-O|:-\*)/gm;

-        // We can use the HookFinder service from ngx-dynamic-hooks library to easily
+        // We can use the HookFinder service provided by the library to easily
         // find the HookPositions of any regex in the content string return this.hookFinder.findStandaloneHooks(content, emoticonRegex);
     }